Karen Carpenter: Legacy

-Reacting to Carpenter's death, songwriter Burt Bacharach said that she "had a sound in her voice that was very unique, that I haven't heard before."

-Carpenter's singing has attracted critical praise and influenced several significant musicians and singers, including Madonna, Sheryl Crow, Pat Metheny, Sonic Youth's Kim Gordon, Shania Twain, Natalie Imbruglia, k.d. lang, Debbie Gibson, Taylor Swift, Beyonce, Gloria Estefan, Mandy Moore, Adele, Alison Krauss, Clairo, The Corrs, Norah Jones, Linda Perry, Michael Jackson, LeAnn Rimes, Christina Aguilera, Lea Salonga, Gwen Stefani, Lana Del Rey, Leona Lewis, Lady Gaga, The Civil Wars, Alicia Keys and Sabrina Carpenter.
-Paul McCartney has said that she had "the best female voice in the world: melodic, tuneful and distinctive".
-She has been called "one of the greatest voices of our lifetime" by Elton John.
+Reacting to Carpenter's death, the songwriter Burt Bacharach said that she "had a sound in her voice that was very unique, that I haven't heard before".
+Carpenter's singing has attracted critical praise and influenced many significant musicians and singers, including Madonna, Sheryl Crow, Pat Metheny, Sonic Youth's Kim Gordon, Shania Twain, Natalie Imbruglia, k.d. lang, The Bangles, Debbie Gibson, Taylor Swift, Beyonce, Gloria Estefan, Mandy Moore, Adele, Alison Krauss, Clairo, The Corrs, Rumer, Norah Jones, Linda Perry, Michael Jackson, LeAnn Rimes, Christina Aguilera, Lea Salonga, Gwen Stefani, Lana Del Rey, Leona Lewis, Lady Gaga, The Civil Wars, Alicia Keys, Chappell Roan, and Sabrina Carpenter, and even Japanese singers like Anri, Mariya Takeuchi and Akiko Kobayashi.
+Paul McCartney has said that she had "the best female voice in the world: melodic, tuneful and distinctive," and Elton John has called her "one of the greatest voices of our lifetime."

 In the BBC documentary Only Yesterday: The Carpenters Story, her friend Nicky Chinn said that John Lennon walked up to her at a Los Angeles restaurant and told her "I want to tell you, love, that you've got a fabulous voice."
-Her drumming has been praised by fellow musicians Hal Blaine, Cubby O'Brien and Buddy Rich, and by Modern Drummer magazine.
-She appeared in the drummer rankings of every Playboy annual music poll from 1974 to 1980; Playboys readers voted her as high as tenth best drummer in 1975 and tenth best pop/rock drummer 1976.
+Her drumming has been praised by her fellow musicians Hal Blaine, Cubby O'Brien, and Buddy Rich, and by Modern Drummer magazine.
+She appeared in the drummer rankings of every Playboy annual music poll from 1974 to 1980; Playboys readers voted her the tenth best drummer in 1975 and tenth best pop/rock drummer in 1976.

 On October 12, 1983, eight months after her death, the Carpenters received a star on the Hollywood Walk of Fame.
 In 1999, VH1 ranked Carpenter at No. 29 on its list of the 100 Greatest Women of Rock and Roll.
-In 2010, Rolling Stone ranked Carpenter No. 94 on its list of the 100 Greatest Singers of All Time, calling her voice "impossibly lush and almost shockingly intimate", adding "even the sappiest songs sound like she was staring directly into your eyes".
+In 2010, Rolling Stone ranked Carpenter No. 94 on its list of the 100 Greatest Singers of All Time, calling her voice "impossibly lush and almost shockingly intimate," adding "even the sappiest songs sound like she was staring directly into your eyes."

-Carpenter's death brought media attention to conditions such as anorexia nervosa; the condition had not been widely known beforehand.
+Carpenter's death brought media attention to anorexia nervosa; the condition had not been widely known beforehand.
 Her family started the Karen A. Carpenter Memorial Foundation, which raised money for research on anorexia nervosa and other eating disorders.

-Carpenter became known to some fans as "Lead Sister."
-This originated from a mispronunciation of "lead singer" by a Japanese journalist in 1974, and she later wore a T-shirt with the nickname during live shows.

-The Richard and Karen Carpenter Performing Arts Center, located next to the music department at the California State University, Long Beach, opened in 1994.
-It is named after the duo who were both students at the university and donors to the center.
-Taking its design from the New York State Theater of the Arts at Lincoln Center, it is a more than 1,000 seat venue that hosts a variety of events such as music, theater, films, and forums.
+In 1994, the Richard and Karen Carpenter Performing Arts Center opened, located next to the music department at the California State University, Long Beach; Karen and Richard were both students at the university and donors to it.
+Taking its design from the New York State Theater of the Arts at Lincoln Center, it is a more than 1,000-seat venue that hosts a variety of events such as music, theater, films, and forums.